 Built in 1891, the depot was a busy, important part of the life of early Decatur.
-As current preservation and restoration projects are completed, the depot will once again be a focal point for community activities.
+Fully restored, it is now a popular commercial restaurant space.

 Corner of Church St. and Bell St.

 This two-roof tenement structure dates to 1870.
 It is framed with heavy timber, using mortise-and-tenon joinery.
-The Decatur Preservation Alliance moved the building to Bell St. from its original site on Clairemont Avenue.
+The Decatur Preservation Alliance moved the building to Bell Street from its original site on Clairemont Avenue.